tahoe-lafs/tahoe-lafs/docs/frontends/CLI.rst

 arguments. "``tahoe --help``" might also provide something useful.

-Running "``tahoe --version``" will display a list of version strings, starting with the "allmydata" module (which contains the majority of the Tahoe functionality) and including versions for a number of dependent libraries, like Twisted, Foolscap, pycryptopp, and zfec.
+Running "``tahoe --version``" will display a list of version strings, starting with the "allmydata" module (which contains the majority of the Tahoe-LAFS functionality) and including versions for a number of dependent libraries, like Twisted, Foolscap, pycryptopp, and zfec.